leangjia/blender_docs/manual/grease_pencil/modes/draw/tool_settings/brushes/erase_brush.rst

    Add Brush
       When you add a brush, the new brush is a clone of the current one.

+   Brush Specials

+      Reset Brush
+        Reset current brush to default parameters.

+      Reset All Brushes
+         Reset all brushes to their default parameters.

       Custom Icon
          Allows definition of a custom brush icon.

          Image Path
             Defines the path to the image to use as custom icon.

 .. note::

-   In order to save in a blend-user a custom brush, tick Fake User.
+   In order to save in a blend-user a custom brush, enable *Fake User*.

 Brush Settings